jcur-curtis123/DS5010Final/README.md

 Therefore counties that have the shortest distance, will result in a merge.
 You will see in this instance, Penobscot and Androscoggin county are clustered together, demonstrating a similarity given the proposed datasets.

-Outliers in this dendrogram are pushed further away from other clusters.
-Also, outliers may exist on a separate level than that of other clusters.
+Outliers in this dendrogram are separated from other clusters.
+Also, outliers may exist as a singleton, a cluster by itself.
 Cumberland and York counties are considered outliers.

 Why?
 These counties have the highest median household income, the highest average weekly net income, and FMR2BR is also the highest in these two counties.